 "If the answer is no to the two above question we strongly recommend you avoid this damp and timber company as it could lead to misdiagnosis and potentially ££££'s of unnecessary treatments.
 Insist on a PCA Member and a surveyor who hold the CRST Qualification.

 From the beginning we received positive feedback from all our Birmingham clients, initially from the first phone call all the way through the damp and/or timber survey process, up to the day of the damp proofing, woodworm or dry rot treatments are carried out.

-Damp Pro is here to help you with organising your damp and timber surveys in birmingham.
-Once you have instructed us to carry out the damp and/or timber survey, our peronnel will take it from there, contacting estate agents, vendors or whoever it may be, to arrange access to the property for the damp and/or timber survey to be carried out.
+Damp Pro is here to help you with organising your damp and timber survey throughout Oldham.
+Once you have instructed us to carry out the damp and/or timber survey, our personnel will take it from there, contacting estate agents, vendors or whoever it may be, to arrange access to the property for the damp and/or timber survey to be carried out.

-We understand that buying or selling a property is one of the most stressful times in the world, however once the instructions have been given, we will provide you with a service you will not forget and hopefully recommend.
+We understand that buying or selling a property is one of the most stressful times in the world, however once the instructions have been given, Damp Pro will provide you with a service you will not forget and hopefully recommend.